ncmreynolds/muthur/README.md

 You will need...

-- A computer supported by the Microsoft Cognitives Services Speech SDK.
+- A Raspberry Pi supported by the Microsoft Cognitives Services Speech SDK.
   - These instructions will from this point forward assume you are going to use a Raspberry Pi 3A+ or 3B+ as this was what was used in making the first example.
-Later or more powerful Raspberry Pi computers should also work, but the 3A+ is the sweet spot in the author's opinion as this task doesn't require much resource and is has a convenient audio/video out connector.
+Later or more powerful Raspberry Pi computers should also work, but the 3A+ is the sweet spot in the author's opinion as this task doesn't require much resource and it has a convenient audio/video out connector unlike a Zero 2W.
   - Older 32bit Raspberry Pis like the original model B or Zero are not supported as it must be a 64 bit model.
-  - Some storage for the operating system installation, on a Pi a small SD card like 16GB is perfectly sufficient.
+  - Some storage for the operating system installation, a small SD card like 16GB is perfectly sufficient.
   - A suitable power supply for the Raspberry Pi.
-Modern Pi computers can suck a bit of power and are fussy about the supply voltage so I would recommend you buy an official Pi PSU at the same time as the Pi rather than using any old USB supply you have kicking around.
+Modern Pi computers can suck quite a bit of power especially at startup and are fussy about the supply voltage so I would recommend you buy an official Pi PSU at the same time as the Pi (they are not hugely expensive) rather than using any old USB supply you have kicking around.
+The official Pi PSU puts out a voltage at the upper rather than lower end of the acceptable range, which is why they often work better.
   - A screen and keyboard for initial setup.
 You will not need these later, the Pi can be run 'headless'.
-- Internet connectivity for the computer.
+- Internet connectivity for the Pi.
 Setting it up on a 5G connection etc. is outside the scope of these instructions we will assume you'll have some accessible Wi-Fi etc.
 - A Telegram account
 - A Microsoft Azure account.
 The free tier is sufficient for normal use.